 As it turned out, we didn’t have a problem finding a site!
 We weren’t always the only ones in the campground but usually so.

-One of the things we really enjoyed here were the trains that went by almost continuously, a sound that is appealing to both of us.
+We really enjoyed the trains that went by continuously, a sound that is appealing to both of us.
 Coal mining and transport is huge in this area.

 There are a number of Civilian Conservation Corps (1930s) buildings on site.
 We saw several including this small storage building and The Castle, the nicest picnic shelter we’ve ever seen.